iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.9.01.000_00/report.md

 > Real convenient.
 Thanks!<br> :date: __2021-03-17 16:36:08__

 > Overall great!
 Addressed my issues with care & understanding.<br> :date: __2021-03-04 05:34:59__

-> I was able to set up my account and talk to the doctor in less than 15 minutes (this includes the time that I spent on the phone with the doctor).
-I would highly recommend!!!<br> :date: __2021-03-03 23:36:54__

-> 2nd time using the online doctor visit.
-Both good experiences.
-Better than going into a possible covid infested waiting room.
-I used my phone and had no issues with the connection at all.
-This will always be my 1st choice if it's something that can be diagnosed over video chat.
-I was only billed $59 so no complaints about that at all.
-Wait time was less than 10 minutes.<br> :date: __2021-03-02 03:25:14__

-> Excellent experience, the doctor was very professional and friendly<br> :date: __2021-03-01 13:57:10__